endeavouros-team/EndeavourOS-Development/README.md

 **Offline Install:**

-* The same system image used to load the ISO live environment Desktop will be copied to the target. <!-- check -->
+* The same system image used to load the ISO live environment Desktop will be copied to the target.

 * Packages that are only needed for the live session and installation process are removed from the target.